 Grace and works don’t mix, so how do we explain the bit about “making every effort to rest”?
 It seems contradictory.

 “No it isn’t,” says the preacher of works.
 “It’s about serving the Lord.
-While on earth we work, and when we get to heaven we rest.”
+On earth we work.
+We rest when we get to heaven.”

 “But I must work.
-The Bible clearly says so.”
+The Bible says so.”

 How do we labor to enter his rest?